 There was a funny unscripted moment when an Oculus user was asked what he thought and replied with “It’s a bit crap really.” – I think he meant it constructively 😉

 There was a strange moment too, reports came in of a strange grey-haired individual lowering his glasses and asking random people “Do you know who I am?” and “I was at the original launch.” leaving people distinctly bemused.
-Allen and I tried to track him down, but he was elusive and ephemeral.
+We tried to track him down, but he was elusive and ephemeral.
 Some have speculated it was Ian Bell, but who’s to say?
 It remains a mystery even now…

 There was a VIP area where you could stand and look down across the hall, it was a welcome few minutes relief from the crush for my wife and I.